NavyaG-lab/Tech-writer/onboarding/introduction.md

 * Downscale the cluster

-Sabesp is basically a wrap over the [`aurora-client`](http://aurora.apache.org/documentation/latest/reference/client-commands/) so we don't have to write a bunch of things manually and it make us able to specify which Aurora cluster do you want to run your command.
+Sabesp is basically a wrap over the [`aurora-client`](http://aurora.apache.org/documentation/latest/reference/client-commands/) so we don't have to write a bunch of things manually and it makes us able to specify which Aurora cluster do you want to run your command.

 Take a look at [cli-examples](../cli_examples.md) to get a sense of how running sabesp commands look like.

 Now, we're going to use just a single command
 `sabesp --aurora-stack=cantareira-dev jobs create ... ... ...`